About Louis Farrakhan

 Farrakhan's singing career was left behind after he heard Elijah Muhammad, the leader of the Nation of Islam (NOI), speak in Chicago in February 1955.
 Soon after, he became a member of Temple #7 in Harlem, where Malcolm X was in charge.
 Farrakhan rose quickly within the NOI, and became the minister of Temple #11 in Boston in 1957.

-The Nation of Islam has a black separatist agenda: Its program states that blacks should be able to form their own nation.
+The Nation of Islam has a black nationalist agenda: Its program states that blacks should be able to form their own nation.
 It also holds that blacks should be made exempt from taxation until they have achieved equal justice under the law and that interracial marriage and "race mixing" should be "prohibited."
 These views are based on religious precepts created by Elijah Muhammad and preached by Farrakhan.

 Ideologically, the NOI is very distinct from mainstream Islam.
 Its "theology" – or more appropriately, its mythology – holds that the original humans were black, and that God, who is a black man, created them.
 White people were not created by God but by the evil black scientist Yakub.
 Yakub used eugenics to create white people, killing many black babies to do so.
 Because of the process by which Yakub created the white race, white people are inherently deceitful and murderous.
 Given these views, it is not surprising that white people are banned from the NOI.